 3) When a new member joins a communal farmer group, the group manager reviews the group level plans with the new member and makes any amendments to ensure these plans continue to reflect the group situation.
 SHEEP MOHAIR ALPACA DOWN 7.5.2 Critical The group manager is responsible for removing members from the group when necessary to ensure that the group certificate continues to meet the Standard.
-INTENT AND CLARIFICATION: Possible reasons for removal of a group member include, but are not limited to, the following: Voluntary withdrawal by the member; Non-payment of agreed fees to the group manager by the member; Inability to close an open non-conformity; and/or Repetitive non-conformities; among others the group manager may define.
-7.5.3 When a member is removed from the group, the group manager notifies both the affected group member and its certification body of the removal and reason for removal in writing within two (2) weeks of the date of the formal decision.
-Critical INTENT AND CLARIFICATION: 1) Partitle was a section of a recommendation but a section between the following.
-1) Possible reasons for removal of a group member include, but are not limited to, the following: Voluntary withdrawal by the member; Non-payment of agreed fees to the group manager by the member; Inability to close an open non-conformity; and/or Repetitive non-conformities; among others the group manager may define.
+Critical INTENT AND CLARIFICATION: Possible reasons for removal of a group member include, but are not limited to, the following: Voluntary withdrawal by the member; Non-payment of agreed fees to the group manager by the member; Inability to close an open non-conformity; and/or Repetitive non-conformities; among others the group manager may define.
+7.5.3 When a member is removed from the group, the group manager notifies both the affected group member and its certification body of the removal and reason for removal in writing within two (2) Critical weeks of the date of the formal decision.
+INTENT AND CLARIFICATION: 1) Possible reasons for removal of a group member include, but are not limited to, the following: Voluntary withdrawal by the member; Non-payment of agreed fees to the group manager by the member; Inability to close an open non-conformity; and/or Repetitive non-conformities; among others the group manager may define.
 SHEEP MOHAIR ALPACA DOWN